Thorstensus/Ticket-App-Backend/docs/walkthrough-rest-test.md

 A few things to explain here:

 - the post request requires body content (data) in json format, we provide it using the `.content()` method
-- the media basicType must be set to JSON in the headers using the `.contentType()` method
+- the media type must be set to JSON in the headers using the `.contentType()` method
 - we require the response to have the 200 status
 - we can use the `jsonPath` method to check the response data (parsed as JSON object)